 Some Closing Thoughts

-There seems to be a bias in the human circuitry that underestimates what it takes to accomplish really big goals and overestimates the effort required to take on a series of small goals.
+There seems to be a bias in the human circuitry that underestimates what it takes to accomplish really big goals in life and overestimates the effort required to take on a series of small goals.
 In my experience, it’s the regular heartbeat of pursuing and nailing small win after small win that eventually leads to the big ones.
 In fact, I’ve often found that becoming so intent on the small simple daily victories often causes one to not even realize one of the big goals has occurred until it’s already passed you by.
 This, too, is a habit.
 And I would argue it’s an incredibly compounding one at that.

 The six fundamental habits above provide a nice foundation for a healthy life in all domains: physically, emotionally, psychologically and socially.
 They overlap and buttress one another.
 And amazingly, they’re all actually quite simple to achieve, requiring far less initial effort than most people realize.